Switzerland Real Estate Guide Switzerland

 Are there restrictions on lending for the purchase of real estate by foreign companies?
 If so briefly give an outline?

-In general, there are no statutory provisions that restrict lending to foreign companies but certain general banking provisions are applicable, in particular anti-money laundering regulations.
+In general, there are no statutory provisions that restrict lending to foreign companies but lenders and banks impose their own requirements on borrowers.
+Despite certain general banking provisions, in particular anti-money laundering regulations are applicable.

-As already explained under Question 1, foreign legal entities generally fall within the scope of the Lex Koller and must therefore obtain the necessary permit for real estate acquisition.
-Banks usually require clients to show the permit as part of the loan approval process.
+As already explained under Question 1, foreign legal entities must obtain the necessary permit for real estate acquisition, if the acquisition falls within the scope of Lex Koller.

 2